 Permian Period–Vast coal swamps, sandstone, shale and limestone

 Silurian Period–Hanging Rock bedrock deposited in a shallow, tropical sea

 Precambrian Period–Volcanic activity

 Erected by ACRES Land Trust.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Hanging Rock (a few steps from this marker); Kerr Lock (approx. 1.1 miles away); St. Patrick's Roman Catholic Church Dallas Township World War II Roll of Honor (approx. 5.9 miles away); The Wabash River and the Big Four Cut (approx. 6.1 miles away); Kin-Com-A-Ong Spring (approx. 6.1 miles away); Cook's Cabin (approx. 6.1 miles away); Treaty of 1826 Meeting Camp (approx. 6.1 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+The Wabash River (a few steps from this marker); Kerr Lock St. Patrick's Roman Catholic Church (approx. 1.3 miles away); Dallas Township World War II Roll of Honor (approx. 5.9 miles away); The Wabash River and the Big Four Cut (approx. 6.1 miles away); Kin-Com-A-Ong Spring (approx. 6.1 miles away); Cook's Cabin (approx. 6.1 miles away); Treaty of 1826 Meeting Camp (approx. 6.1 miles away).
 Touch for a list and map of all markers in Lagro.

 Categories. • Notable Places •